Josh picking up his trophy for Male Sex Worker of the Year at the 2011 Erotic Awards (All photos courtesy of Josh Brandon)

 Do you feel you’ve helped any of these people in some deeper way?

-You're campaigning to promote the legitimacy of sex work in the hopes it will lessen its stigma.
-What change do you want to see?
+But being an escort isn’t all roses.
+It can be dangerous, which is why you're campaigning to promote the legitimacy of sex work in the hopes it will lessen its stigma.
+How could that help?

 It's about creating a safer environment.
 If no one talks about sex work publicly it could continue to go deeper underground, which will only make it more dangerous for people forced into sex work against their will.
-It's about recognizing that some of us are business people, yet others aren’t in it by choice—and they shouldn’t be ignored.
+It's about recognising some of us are business people, yet others aren’t in it by choice – and they shouldn’t be ignored.

 Josh in an advert for the NUM